ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 Purpose:
 ---

-This docker provides a development environment for using Keras (2.0.8), Tensorflow 1.3.0,
+This docker provides a development environment for using Keras (2.1.5), Tensorflow 1.7.0,
 Python3.4,
-Jupyter (5.1.0),
+Jupyter notebook(5.4.1),
 and
-Jupyterlab (Alpha 0.28.0)
+Jupyterlab (0.31.12)
 for use on a desktop or laptop.

 Hardware Requirements: